-- inserting a node (between a node and a subset of its children) - deleting a node (and connecting its children to its parent) - renaming a node (changing the label)
+- inserting a node

+- · deleting a node

+- renaming a node (changing the label)

 Efficient algorithms exist to find the minimal edit distance.
 The most recent advancement was made by Pawlik et. al [26] which has $O(n^3)$ time with n > m and O(mn) space complexity for the worst case.
 For the small sizes of trees we encounter, solving this takes negligible time and memory.

 Using the tree edit distance is critical for discriminating situations where the same objects are used in different ways.
 For example, if one were to put drafting instruments into a case to bring to school, the tree would consist of each instrument being merged with the case one by one.
 However, if one were to use the instruments for drafting, a more complex tree would be created, where the triangle is used with the pencil and paper, then moved out of the way, and so forth.
 Forming activity trees allows us to capture the structure of this interaction.